Fields of definition of building blocks with quaternionic multiplication

-The goal of this article is to characterize the fields of definition of quaternionic building blocks up to isogeny, and to determine under what conditions it is possible to define them in a field strictly contained in the minimal ones given by Ribet and Pyle for the variety and the endomorphisms.
-Our strategy will be to translate the problem into the language of group extensions, and then use general results of this theory and some explicit computations with the groups involved to perform the study.
+The goal of this article is to characterize the fields of definition of quaternionic building blocks up to isogeny, and to determine under what conditions it is possible to define them over a field strictly contained in the minimal ones given by Ribet and Pyle for the variety and the endomorphisms.
+The plan of the paper is as follows.
+In Section \ref{sec: Building blocks and fields of definition} we characterize the fields of definition of $B$ up to isogeny as those $K$ such that the restriction of $\gamma$ to $G_K$ lies in the image of a certain map $\delta\colon \Hom(G_K,\cB^\times/F^\times)\ra H^2(G_K,F^\times) $, where $\cB$ is the quaternion algebra $\End_\Qb^0(B)$.
+In Section \ref{sec: The image of delta} we compute the image of $\delta $ for the kind of quaternion algebras $\cB$ that appear as endomorphism algebras of building blocks.
+Finally, in Section \ref{sec: examples} we apply these results and computations to determine the field of definition of several concrete examples of building blocks.